Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Eccentric Orbits: Calculation Of The Quasi-Keplerian Parameterisation

-where Equation (\ref{Eq::HAMS2SqNLO_switch_particle}) follows from the fact that $\vnunit$ always appears in a quadratic form and the sign has no influence.
 The quasi-Keplerian parameterisation is the basis of the calculation of the radiation losses.
 Having polar coordinates ($r,\phi$) for the plane of motion characterised by $\vAng$ and the spin as $\vct{S}_a = \chi_a \vAng/\ang$ for the $a$th object at initial instant of time, we list the elements of the parameterisation schematically without stating technical details of the computation.
-These can be found in, e.g., \cite{Damour:Deruelle:1985,Memmesheimer:Gopakumar:Schafer:2004} and \cite{ Tessmer:Hartung:Schafer:2010}.
+These can be found in, e.g., \cite{Damour:Deruelle:1985,Memmesheimer:Gopakumar:Schafer:2004}, \cite{ Tessmer:Hartung:Schafer:2010} and references therein.
+This parameterisation describes the radial distance $\rel$ and the elapsed orbital phase $\phi$ as a function of the eccentric anomaly $\EccAno$ and {\em implicitly} provides $\EccAno$ as a function of time via the {\em Kepler equation}, see Eq. (\ref{Eq::QKP_Kepler}).
+A pictorial description of this parameterisation can be found in Figure~\ref{Fig::Kepler} below. \footnote{ It is obvious that the integral for the {\em radial period} contains a fifth-order polynomial ${\cal P}_5$ rather than a third-order one, as it has been stated in Eq.
+(4.38) of \cite{ Tessmer:Hartung:Schafer:2010}.
+This is only part of the description and will not affect the correctness of the result. } Symbolically, the QKP looks as follows:

-It is needed to re-express the luminosity and angular momentum loss which are given in general terms of $\vct{v}^2$, $\dotrel$, and $r$ to get a more or less explicit time dependency (note that the Kepler equation \eref{eq:KE} cannot be inverted by $t-t_0$ exactly).
+Let us state the importance of these expressions.
+To express the gravitational waves emitted by the binary as expressions of the elapsed time one also requires to implement the orbital positions and velocities as functions of time, which one might do with the help of th QKP.
+Further, to get a more or less explicit time dependency of the radiation reaction equations of energy and angular momentum, it is needed to re-express the luminosity and angular momentum loss -- which are given in general terms of $\vct{v}^2$, $\dotrel$, and $r$ -- with the help of Equations (\ref{Eq::QKP_radial}) -- (\ref{Eq::vDef}).
+Note that the Kepler equation \eref{eq:KE} cannot be inverted by $t-t_0$ without use of infinite series.